Autism

 The Need for Help

-Diagnosis and screening of autism spectrum disorders (ASD)
+Diagnosis and screening of Autism

-ASDs are four times more common in males than females and can be associated with intellectual impairment and co-occurring medical diagnoses including seizure disorders, anxiety, depression, and attention deficits.
+Autism is four times more common in males than females and can be associated with intellectual impairment and co-occurring medical diagnoses including seizure disorders, anxiety, depression, and attention deficits.

 Much of the increase in autism appears to be the result of both improved detection and a broadening of the diagnostic criteria, although other factors that may play a role are currently being explored.

-Autism is a highly heritable disorder and multiple candidate genes have been implicated.
+Autism is a highly heritable disorder, and multiple candidate genes have been implicated.

-Diagnosis of ASDs
+Diagnosis of Autism

-Autistic Spectrum Disorder or “ASD” is defined by qualitative impairments in social communication, and restricted repetitive interests and activities.
+Autism is defined by qualitative impairments in social communication, and restricted repetitive interests and activities.
 Common symptoms include poor eye contact, poor “reading” of social cues, failure to develop peer relationships, lack of social or emotional reciprocity, delayed speech, difficulty sustaining conversation, lack of make-believe play, repetitive motor mannerisms, and rigid adherence to routines.

 Importance of early identification

-Although there is currently no cure for ASD, interventions have been identified that can successfully improve functioning for many persons with this diagnosis.
+Although there is no cure for autism, interventions have been identified that can successfully improve functioning for many persons with this diagnosis.
 The most positive outcomes have been shown to occur when intervention is delivered intensively to young children.
 The importance of early identification in improving outcomes has resulted in an emphasis on training healthcare providers to accurately identify young children at risk for autism.
 In 2007, the American Academy of Pediatrics recommended that pediatricians conduct universal screenings using an autism-specific screening instrument at 18- to 24-month appointments.

 - Little or no eye contact